daxy2004/HAL-VulnHunter-Trident/README.md

-# Security Scanner - Full Stack Application
+# VulnHunter – A Web Security Arsenal

 The **Security Scanner** is a full-stack application designed to perform security scans on websites, identify vulnerabilities, and visualize the results in a user-friendly interface.
 The backend is built using **Python** and **FastAPI**, while the frontend is a **React** application.
 Users can view scan results, explore vulnerabilities, and download detailed PDF reports.